hillad3/PlayoffFantasyFootball_2023_2024/README.md

     - Kicker, K: 1
     - Defense / Special Teams, D/ST: 1
   - The 'Signup Roster.xlsx' is prepopulated with valid playoff players and team, and includes data validation and checks to help ensure your picks are valid.
-- Points are accumulative throughout the playoffs, including the Super Bowl.
+- Points are cumulative throughout the playoffs, including the Super Bowl.
 - Further point scoring is detailed below.

 ## Scoring